 The properties, capital improvements and other assets held in connection with these investments are carried at cost, net of accumulated depreciation and amortization, not to exceed estimated fair value.
-Depreciation and amortization are computed using the straight-line method over the useful life of the related asset.
 Maintenance, repairs and minor improvements are charged to expense in the period incurred, while capital improvements are capitalized and depreciated over their useful life.
+Depreciation and amortization are computed using the straight-line method over the estimated useful life of the related asset components.
 The Company intends to hold its remaining real estate investments as long-term investments.
+The Greenhouse, Lealand Place and Cameron were acquired through tax deferred exchanges under Section 1031 of the Internal Revenue Code of 1986, as amended (the "Code").

-(g) Repurchase Agreements
+(f) Repurchase Agreements

 The Company finances the acquisition of its MBS through the use of repurchase agreements.
 Under these repurchase agreements, the Company sells securities to a lender and agrees to repurchase the same securities in the future for a price that is higher than the original sales price.
 The difference between the sale price that the Company receives and the repurchase price that the Company pays represents interest paid to the lender.
-Although structured as a sale and repurchase obligation, a repurchase agreement operates as a financing under which the Company pledges its securities as collateral to secure a loan which is equal in value to a specified percentage of the estimated fair value of the pledged collateral.
-The Company retains beneficial ownership of the pledged collateral.
+Although structured as a sale and repurchase obligation, a repurchase agreement operates as a financing under which the Company pledges its securities as collateral to secure a loan which is equal in value to a specified percentage of the estimated fair value of the pledged collateral, while the Company retains beneficial ownership of the pledged collateral.
 At the maturity of a repurchase agreement, the Company is required to repay the loan and concurrently receives back its pledged collateral from the lender or, with the consent with the lender, the Company may renew such agreement at the then prevailing financing rate.
-These repurchase agreements may require the Company to pledge additional assets to the lender in the event the estimated fair value of the existing pledged collateral declines.
-Through December 31, 2003, the Company did not have any margin calls on its repurchase agreements that it was not able to satisfy with either cash or additional pledged collateral.
+Margin calls, whereby a lender requires that the Company pledge additional collateral to secure borrowings under its repurchase agreements with such lender, are routinely experienced by the Company as the current face value (i.e., par value) of its MBS declines due to scheduled monthly amortization and prepayments of principal on such MBS.
+In addition, margin calls may also occur when the fair value of the MBS pledged as collateral declines due to increases in market interest rates or other market conditions.
+Through December 31, 2004, the Company did not have any margin calls on its repurchase agreements that it was not able to satisfy with either cash or additional pledged collateral.